okeeffed/cheat-sheets/GraphQL/GraphQL.md

 So the benefit of GraphQL again, you don't have to "overfetch".

 GraphQL + Apollo take care of everything for us - we just need to bond the query and the component!

+Once we have the query that we want, we can add the query into the component.
+That being said, queries are not valid JS.
+So what we will do is use `graphql-tag`